The hands and heart of our ministry.

 • Jenya Haps, Vice President

 Born and raised in Moscow, Jenya had a successful career as an interpreter in perestroika-era Russia before her call to serve orphans full time.
 She joined George Steiner to work with orphans in 1994, raising funds and awareness in both her homes, America and Russia.
 She oversees program partners both in Russia and Kazakhstan on behalf of Orphan’s Tree.
-She’s married to Kerry and has a son, Fyodor, daughter-in law Sabrina, and two precious granddaughters who live in Berlin.

 • Pastor John Smith, D.Min, Church Liaison